cameronbourke/rn-push-reminder/README.md

 ## Example
 To build the example locally, clone this repo then run:
-*Note* you will need a mac, Xcode and the iOS simulator installed
+*Note* you will need a mac, Xcode and the iOS simulator installedÂ

 ```
 cd example